 Note: PDF documents must contain text to be submitted.
 PDF files containing only images of text will be rejected during the upload attempt.
 To determine if a document contains actual text, copy and paste a section or all of the text into a plain-text editor such as Microsoft Notepad or Apple TextEdit.
 If no text is copied over, the selection is not actual text.

-- Turnitin cannot generate originality report for spreadsheet files (e.g. Excel) or media files such as images, videos or audio files.
+- Turnitin cannot generate similarity report for media files such as images, videos or audio files.